CBIOMES/bayesian_cbiomes/installation/windows.md

 # Instructions to install Jupyter notebooks
+*NOTE: If you encounter any difficulty with these instructions, please create an issue in GitHub.
+We can help you through the installation if you get stuck and would also like to hear about issues even if you fixed them yourself.*

 The first step is to install Anaconda via the instructions here: https://docs.anaconda.com/anaconda/install/.
 You can download Anaconda 2 or Anaconda 3.
 You will get Jupyter notebooks along with that download.